- Rahner, Karl

 Miraculous cures of the sick, attributed to his intercession, took place during his life and after his death.

-Many institutions are named after him (e.g., the Jesuit university and the high school in Denver).
+Many institutions are named after him (e.g., the Jesuit university, the high school in Denver, and the high school in New York City).

 See "Inter-Religious Dialogue"